-Top Ten Most Fascinating Periods of Swedish History (Anno Domini)Yesterday was the Swedish national day, June 6th and to celebrate it, I made this list about Swedish history.
+Top Ten Most Fascinating Periods of Swedish History (Anno Domini)Let's celebrate the Swedish national day on June 6th with this list about Swedish history.
 The most fascinating periods of Swedish history, however, it's Anno Domini (which is basically the years after year 9 in the gregorian calendar).
 Why am I only listing those?
 Well because they are what truly define Sweden, as I mean almost all European countries had stone age and stuff, didn't they?
 So with that being said, here's the list.

 Viking Age (Vikingatiden): 793 - 1066 AD